joshuamiller/minitest-context/README.md

 __DESCRIPTION__

-  minitest/context can define contexts for code reuse in MiniTest specs that share common expectations.
+  minitest-context can define contexts for code reuse in minitest specs that share common expectations.
   The idea orginated from the `shared_context()` and `include_context()` methods distributed with RSpec.

-  MiniTest supports code re-use in MiniTest specs already, via a subclass of MiniTest::Spec.
+  minitest supports code re-use in minitest specs already, via a subclass of MiniTest::Spec.
   You might want to look at that option, if you didn't know about it already.

 __EXAMPLES__